A sound bridge can be a dynamic storytelling tool when it is skillfully constructed and strategically applied in audio post production.

 Look for dynamic sound bridges in these short clips.* You will find the tool used to provide insight into characters in some scenes, create drama or move the story forward in others.

 A Dynamic Storytelling Tool

 A skillfully constructed sound bridge can build momentum within a story, give an indication of something to come or provide insight into a character.
-This simple device, created in audio post to link to scenes together, eclipses its primary function once it is used to forge a connection with the audience.
+This simple device, created in audio post to link two scenes together, eclipses its primary function once it is used to forge a connection with the audience.
 When used strategically, a sound bridge becomes a dynamic storytelling tool that cues the audience and invites them to share the journey and help build the story with you.

 *Note: This montage was made to further illustrate the use of sound bridge in film to connect one visual scene to another and the various ways in which a sound bridge can be used.
-Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for Fair Use for purposes such as criticism, comment, news reporting, teaching, scholarship and research.
-Fair Use is use permitted by copyright statute that might otherwise be infringing, Non-profit, educational or personal use tips the balance in favor of Fair Use.
+Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for Fair Use for the purposes such as criticism, comment, news reporting, teaching, scholarship and research.
+Fair Use is use permitted by copyright statute that might otherwise be infringing.
+Non-profit, educational or personal use tips the balance in favor of Fair Use.